 This post may contain affiliate links.
 Please read our disclosure policy.

-This Halloween Jello Brain Recipe for a brain mold makes a creepy gelatin brain that you can take to a Halloween party, or anywhere a jello brain would be appropriate.
+This Halloween Jello Brain Recipe is perfect for a plastic or silicone brain mold, and makes a creepy gelatin brain that you can take to a Halloween party, or anywhere a jello brain would be appropriate.
 The Zombie Apocalypse comes to mind… And of course, Halloween!
-This is an easy and reliable edible brain recipe.
+This is an easy and reliable gelatin edible brain recipe, the perfect Halloween dessert!

 Halloween Jello Brain Recipe